 2. Go to the Services menu and add the Google Maps service

-3. Once the service has been selected, use the default integration mode Managed by biskoui (Assisted) and click Add.
+1. Once the service has been selected, use the default integration mode Managed by biskoui (Assisted) and click Add

 B. Enable blocking on your Google Maps (to be performed for each map integration)

-To activate the card lock, simply modify the parameter text calling the src= source and replace it with data-src=.
+To activate the map block, simply modify the parameter text calling the source src= and replace it with data-src=.

 Before modifying the source parameter: